Prisca-Lab/Q-learning_Concentration/README.md

      - ``test``, which includes some unit test

 ## How to train the agent
-In the robot folder: just ran "learning.py".
+In the robot folder: just run "learning.py".

 ## Game with 1 suggestion (suggestion for the second card)